3 Fuel emission factors

 3.5 Transmission and distribution losses for reticulated gases

-3.5.1 Emissions factors
+3.5.1 Emission factors

 The emission factor for reticulated natural gas transmission and distribution losses accounts for fugitive emissions from the transmission and distribution system for natural gas.
 These emissions occur during the delivery of the gas to the end user.